 - Favourable operating costs (with contributions from reduced liner/media consumption relative to conventional circuits)

-Though some trepidation concerning AG or SAG circuits accompanied design studies for some lime, such circuits are now well understood, and there
+Though some trepidation concerning AG or SAG circuits accompanied design studies for some lime, such circuits are now

 There are many different designs and styles of ball mill liners.
 As with grinding balls local economics and ultimately operating costs determine the best design and material to use.
 The initial set of liners is rarely the final design selected.
 Based upon individual experience, mill superintendents develop preferences for liner designs.
 The following